Marchinka/mr-portfolio/src/Pages/DocumentDrive/3-DocumentDrive-Body.md

-### Target Audience

-The target audience for this platform includes technical and scientific employees of the energy company (**geologyst**, **reservoir experts**, **drilling specialists**...), working with documents on a daily basis and need a platform that is easy to use and provides the necessary functionality.
-The platform should be accessible and efficient for individuals who work in 12 professional areas of expertise within the company.

-### Team

-The team for this project was composed of
-- 1 Scrum master (<span class="u agile">me</span>)
-- 2 Solution Architects - *Luca Di Biagio.
-Fabrizio Zanette.
-Microsoft*
-- 1 Azure cloud expert - *Stefano Campanella.
-Techedge*
-- 1 Senior Dev Lead  - *Francesco Cardin.
-Techedge*
-- 2 UX designers - *Andrea Caporale.
-Francesco Villa.
-Microsoft*
-- 5 Software developers / heroes - *Emanuele Serrao, Giuseppe Campanella, Davide Ferri, Andrea Pasquali, Stefano Ruga.
-Techedge.*

 ### Project Governance

 As the Scrum master, I was responsible for facilitating the whole process and ensuring that the team adheres to Agile principles, assisting a team composed both of technical and design profiles.